 We record share-based incentive compensation expense in selling, general and administrative expenses on our condensed consolidated statements of operations with a corresponding credit to additional paid-in capital within stockholders' equity based on the fair value of the share-based incentive compensation awards at the date of grant.
 We recognize an expense or credit reflecting the straight-line recognition, net of estimated forfeitures, of the expected cost of the program.
-For the various performance share unit ("PSU") awards programs, the cumulative amount accrued to date is adjusted up or down to the extent the expected performance against the targets has improved or worsened for the performance conditions components of the awards.
+For the various performance share unit ("PSU") awards programs and our stock leverage opportunity ("SLO") award programs, the cumulative amount accrued to date is adjusted up or down to the extent the expected performance against the targets has improved or worsened for the performance conditions components of the awards.